o42a/o42a-doc/contents/docs/sentences/imperatives.md

 enclosing object's members.
 But it can contain an advanced execution logic, such as [loops](#loops).

+A [declarative](index.html#declarative-sentence) within imperative code is called _imperative sentence_ and is treated the same way.

 Named Blocks
 ------------

-A name can be assigned to the imperative block, when it appears as a statement.
+A name can be assigned to imperative block when it appears as a statement.
 The syntax is:

 > `<name> ':' '{' ... '}'`